-TrojanVision is an educational access station broadcasting news, University sports events, cultural programing, and public affairs programs live and by digital delay through cable companies to their subscribers throughout the region.
-TrojanVision programs also appear in social media sites such as Youtube, Facebook, etc. In recent years, students have won numerous state and regional awards for excellence in broadcast journalism.
+TrojanVision is an educational access station broadcasting news, cultural programing, and public affairs programs live and by digital delay through cable companies to their subscribers throughout the region.
+TrojanVision progams also appear in social media sites such as Youtube, Facebook, etc. In recent years, students have won numerous state and regional awards for excellence in broadcast journalism.
 Our daily program schedule can be found at troytrojanvision.org.